text-mask/text-mask/README.md

 `U` | Any letter (will be transformed to uppercase) `L` | Any letter (will be transformed to lowercase)

-The mask also supports escaping, so you can use masking character *in* the mask.
+The mask also supports escaping, so you can use a masking character *within* the mask.
 For example, `+\1 (111) 111-1111`.
 For more information, see the [documentation here](https://github.com/msafi/text-mask/blob/master/componentDocumentation.md#readme).